hews/gal-practice-lesson/README.md

     let possibleBicycles = [];

     // 4.
 Come to think of it, selling bicycles might be an even better idea
     //     than home goods with screen-printed birds.
-What is the average
+What is the total
-    //     profit you make on a bicycle sale, given the data below? let allBicycles = [
+    //     profit you can make selling these bikes, given the data below? let bicycles = [
       {model: "Specialized Diverge A1", grossProfit: 200.00},
       {model: "Pure Fix 'The India'",   grossProfit: 85.00}, {model: "Kona Africa Bike 3",     grossProfit: 92.00},